jpoehnelt/blog/src/posts/google-workspace-add-ons-editor-add-ons-combined.md

 ## Comparing Workspace Add-ons and Editor Add-ons

 Workspace Add-ons and Editor Add-ons are two different ways to extend Google Workspace.
-A couple key differences are:
+Some key differences are:

 | Feature                          | Workspace Add-ons | Editor Add-ons |
 | -------------------------------- | ----------------- | -------------- |